-- 1. In RAW, right click (ctrl click on macs without a right mouse button) on the subtracted GI scattering profile in the Manipulation list and select "Guinier fit".
-In the plots on the right, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The R_g value is in units of 1/q (e.g. if q is in Å-1 then R_g is in Å), while the two qR_g boxes give, left to right, $q{min}R_g$ and $q{max}R_g$ respectively.
+- 1. In RAW, right click (ctrl click on macs without a right mouse button) on the subtracted GI scattering profile in the Profiles list and select "Guinier fit".
+The Guinier fit window will open. - Note: You can also click the 'Guinier' button at the bottom of the Profiles control panel.

+- 2. In the Guinier window, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The R_g value is in units of 1/q (e.g. if q is in Å-1 then R_g is in Å), while the two qR_g boxes give, left to right, $q{min}R_g$ and $q{max}R_g$ respectively.

-- 2. In the "Control" panel, you'll see that n_m is now 6.
-This means RAW has cut off the first six points of the scattering profile in the fit.
-Use the arrow buttons next to the n_m box to adjust that to zero.
-Check whether the R_g changes. - 3.
-In the "Parameters" panel, note that $q{max}R_g$ is only ~1.27.
+- 3. In the "Control" panel, you'll see that n_min is 0.
+This means RAW has used all of the low q for the Guinier fit.
+You can see a little dip in the residual at the lowest q values, use the arrow buttons next to the n_min box to adjust it up several points to remove that dip and check whether the R_g changes.
+Once you're done return n_min to 0. - 4.
+In the "Parameters" panel, note that $q{max}R_g$ is only ~1.14.
 Recall that for globular proteins like GI, it is typical to have $q{max}R_g$ ~1.3.
-Adjust n_max until that is the case, watching what happens to the R_g and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 4.
-RAW also provides an estimate of the uncertainty in both the R_g and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of R_g and I(0) across all acceptable intervals found by the autorg function or an estimated uncertainty in R_g and I(0) based on variation of the selected interval start and end points. - 5.
-Click the "OK" button to keep the results. - Checkpoint: If you now select the GI scattering profile, in the information panel at the top you should see the R_g and I(0) that you just found. - Note: Clicking the "Cancel" button will discard the results. - 6.
-Repeat the Guinier analysis for lysozyme. - Try: Increase q{min} and/or decrease q{max} to verify that the R_g does not change significantly in the Guinier region.
+Adjust n_max until that is the case, watching what happens to the R_g and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 5.
+RAW also provides an estimate of the uncertainty in both the R_g and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of R_g and I(0) across all acceptable intervals found by the autorg function or an estimated uncertainty in R_g and I(0) based on variation of the selected interval start and end points. - 6.
+Click the "OK" button to keep the results. - Note: Clicking the "Cancel" button will discard the results. - 7.
+If you now select the GI scattering profile, in the information panel above the control panel you should see the R_g and I(0) that you just found.